Project Awards (funded)

 The Division is seeking to encourage, in particular, project proposals under the following themes – which align with Divisional and University strategic objectives – but projects in other areas are also welcome:

-- Developing new Access and Widening Participation initiatives in relation to both undergraduate and graduate admissions (for undergraduate admissions, initiatives should be aligned to the Wallace report recommendations available at
+- Developing new Access and Widening Participation initiatives in relation to both undergraduate and graduate admissions.

-- Developing Graduate School research training and transferable skills training initiatives
+- Developing graduate research training and transferable skills training initiatives

 - Development or use of innovative methods to support the delivery of teaching/to enhance students’ learning experience (whether for undergraduate, graduate taught or graduate research provision)